 Here are some tips for dealing with passive people:

-Encourage them into the conversation.
+- Encourage them to join in with the conversation.
 Ask open questions and invite them in.
 Allow them to use their voice in the space you are in.
-Make then feel like it's OK to talk.
+Make them feel like it’s OK to talk.
 Thank them for their input, let them see that it is valued.

-Don't get frustrated.
-If you do don't show it.
+- Don’t get frustrated.
+If you don’t show it.
 You need to be patient.

 If you would like to find out more about dealing with passive and aggressive behaviours or becoming more assertive yourself, then why not attend an Assertiveness Skills training course.
 Take a look at our Assertiveness Skills Training Courses here.